Genentech/SIGnature/docs/index.rst

 Scoring the Importance of Genes using scRNA-seq Foundation Models
 --------------------------------------------------------------------------------

-SIGnature is a python package that enables the efficient generation and collection of gene attributions.
+**SIGnature** is a Python package that empowers researchers to rapidly query gene sets across diverse single-cell RNA sequencing (scRNA-seq) datasets through precomputed gene attribution scores.

-Attribution scores can be used for rapid gene signature scoring across database of 22 million single cell transcriptomes.
+Beyond querying capabilities, SIGnature also enables the generation of attribution scores on novel scRNA-seq data, allowing seamless integration with our collection of annotated studies.

 .. image:: _static/overview_image.png
     :width: 75%